gcc3/simple-ai-chat/README.md

 Copy `.env.example` to `.env` and fill in the values.

+PORT
+The port for the server, default is `3000`.

+PM2_NAME
+The process name for PM2, default is `simple-ai.io`.

 NODE_ENV
 For development environment use `development`.
 For production environment use `production`.